 All staff have participated in ongoing Positive Behaviour for Learning (PBL) training.
 New staff have been provided with universal training.
 The PBL team participated in ongoing hub training and all staff have completed classroom problem solving professional learning.
-A positive communication strategy was sustained to promote the various methods for parents to access information.
+The school has collected, analysed and used data from various sources to monitor and refine our Tier 2 practices while enhancing our positive communication strategy.
+Parents and community members have been offered regular opportunities to participate in discussions to help shape our school wellbeing practices.

-Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Progress achieved this year Funds Expended (Resources) PBL practices are embedded into all classrooms and school wide setting.
-According to our Self Evaluation Tool (SET) data 86.8% of our systems are embedded into all classrooms and school wide settings. \$950 85% of students achieve identified school wide PBL targets.
-Less than 10% of students required Tier 2 interventions.
-85% of students achieved their end of Term Star Award. \$ Nil A 65% increase of parent interaction in workshops, teacher interviews, PLP meetings and targeted committee meetings.
-Parent participation and interaction grew to an average 57% across the variety of events offered, which is an increase from 2015 data. \$ Nil An increase of 20% uploads on the schools communication platforms: Skoolbag, Website and Facebook.
-School website data indicates an average of 550 hits per week, which is a decline of 10% since Facebook was launched.
-Skoolbag data indicates an increase of 21%. \$420 Facebook data indicates 400 followers and an average of 300 views per post.
+Progress towards achieving improvement measures Improvement measures (to be achieved over 3 years) Funds Expended (Resources) Progress achieved this year PBL practices are embedded into all classrooms and school wide setting. \$2906 According to our Self Evaluation Tool (SET) data 86.6% of our systems are embedded into all classrooms and school wide settings.
+85% of students achieve identified school wide PBL targets. \$ Nil 10% of students required Tier 2 interventions.
+100% of students were able to participate in all six of our Super Star Day programs.
+A 65% increase of parent interaction in workshops, teacher interviews, PLP meetings and targeted committee meetings. \$ Nil Parent participation and interaction grew to an average 70% across the variety of events offered, which is an increase from 2016 data.
+An increase of 20% uploads on the schools communication platforms: Skoolbag, Website and Facebook. \$330 School website data indicates that during the school term an average of 525 hits per week.
+During school holidays the number of hits drop to 250.
+Facebook now has 599 likes this is an increase of 199 since 2016.
+Data indicates our feed reaches 4100 people per month.
+Skoolbag now has over 1850 downloads and we have on average 6447 content views per month.